Top 9 experiences whilst volunteering in the Amazon jungle

 Volunteer Experiences / 11 March 2026

-Daily volunteer life at our Amazon Conservation project is always full of surprises; some mornings you may head up the river by boat to a nearby community whilst watching the macaws flying overhead and in the afternoon you could head into the jungle to assist with wildlife surveys, spotting some big wild cat footprints along the path.
-Or you may spend the morning learning about how to identify animal species at the field base then tending to the plants and vegetables in the bio-garden whilst practicing your Spanish with staff and other volunteers.
+Daily volunteer life at our Amazon Conservation project is always full of variety; you could be heading up the river by boat to a nearby community whilst watching macaws flying overhead, learning about how to identify animal species at the field base, tending to the plants and vegetables in the bio-garden, or heading into the jungle to assist with wildlife surveys, spotting some big wild cat footprints along the path.
+That's just a few of the activities you'll get to take part in!

-Volunteering at the Amazon Conservation project is a truly once-in-a-lifetime experience, and it often ignites a lifelong passion for wildlife and conservation.
+Volunteering at the Amazon Conservation project often ignites a lifelong passion for wildlife and conservation.

 Past volunteer Tim runs through his top 9 things you can experience whilst volunteering at the Amazon Conservation project in Peru:

-1. Waking up before the sun – the most magical time of the day (that even the night owl volunteers think is worth the super early start!)
+1. Waking up before the sun – the most magical time of the day!

 2. Learning to monitor and record beautiful species of parakeets, parrots and macaws

-Over your days down on the river island looking across the water up the clay lick (exposed clay ground, known locally as the Collpa), you will also be able to differentiate similar bird species from each other and will soon learn to even identify them by their calls too!
+On your days down on the river island looking across the water to the clay lick (exposed clay ground, known locally as the Collpa), you will be able to differentiate similar bird species from each other and will soon learn to even identify them by their calls too!

 5. Jungle trekking will be your daily commute